 You have to turn the page to find out why Murphy includes this story:

-My goal is not to play the role of the grumpy professor -- the kind of speculation we can see in Shakespeare's Beehive is, once again, different only in degree, rather than in kind, from the standard scholarly narratives.
+My goal is not to play the role of the pedantic professor who insists on conducting investigation by adhering to strict scholarly standards -- although this is indeed a crucial part of my point here.
+Rather, the main goal of this essay is to make us aware that the kind of speculation we can see in Shakespeare's Beehive is, once again, different only in degree, rather than in kind, from the standard scholarly narratives.
 In fact, the announcement and the subsequent response from Shakespeare scholars has been a model of generous, yet rigorous, argumentation.
-It made for an excellent discussion with my students about what scholars do -- the questions they ask, the way that they work to find answers, and the ways in which that differs from the approach taken by other professions, or other kinds of readers.
+It has made for excellent discussions with my students about what scholars do -- the questions they ask, the way that they work to find answers, and the ways in which that differs from the approach taken by other professions, or other kinds of readers.

 As I mentioned above, Koppelman and Wechsler are refreshingly aware of and open about their motivations -- in a way that I very much appreciate.
-In the acknowledgements they go out of their way to thank the scholars they have consulted: "It would be difficult to overstate our gratitude to these individuals for their contributions" (p.
+In the acknowledgements (which are omitted in the second edition) they go out of their way to thank the scholars they have consulted: "It would be difficult to overstate our gratitude to these individuals for their contributions" (p.
 305).
-And in an extraordinary and revealing statement, they admit to an emotional, as well as a financial, investment in the book.
+And in an extraordinary and revealing statement (again, omitted in the second edition), they admit to an emotional, as well as a financial, investment in the book.
 In their words,

 "We have for some time been eager to see it unfold toward public release, but if satisfying the scholarly community means minimizing the claim that Shakespeare wrote the annotations, then what would a public release in that form actually yield?
 That is to say, why would the larger public be interested in this book if we weren’t making a claim about Shakespeare?
 We are taking such a strong stance on the claim because we believe it to be true, but others may argue that we are doing so to make the biggest public splash possible; for that reason, we risk it being dismissed out of hand by the scholarly community."
 (Shakespeare's Beehive, p.
 300)"Why would the larger public be interested in this book if we weren't making a claim about Shakespeare?"
 It is at once a straightforward acknowledgement of their ambitions and desires, a deft rhetorical maneuver, and a statement of undeniable (if unfortunate) fact.
-As many others have written in the last month, the "larger public" should indeed be interested in this book, regardless of any connection to Shakespeare (see especially the posts linked to below from the Folger's Collation, and Andrew Keener's blog).
+As many others have written , the "larger public" should indeed be interested in this book, regardless of any connection to Shakespeare (see especially the posts linked to below from the Folger's Collation, and Andrew Keener's site).
+The assertion that simply because their public declaration could be interpreted as merely a public relations maneuver would risk "it being dismissed out of hand by the scholarly community" is a disheartening and disingenuous rhetorical move.
+The scholars who offered immediate responses to the first edition were courteous and generous -- models of scholarly rigor and skepticism, yet also kind enough to recognize the value of the annotated dictionary itself (beyond any connection to Shakespeare) as well as thankful for the digitization of the dictionary provided (for free) online.

-Look, I study Shakespeare, I teach Shakespeare, I write about Shakespeare, I'm about as Shakespearean as it gets (OK, so I don't own property in Stratford, but my precursor in the department in which I teach, our Shakespearean emerita, does, so close enough).
-And, by the way, I happen to study marketing in the early modern book trade -- so I understand that Shakespeare sells.
-But one of the goals of Anchora is to demonstrate and deconstruct the material forms in which Shakespeare exists -- and the importance and impact of the stories we tell about those artifacts.
+Look, I study Shakespeare, I teach Shakespeare, I write about Shakespeare, I'm about as Shakespearean as it gets.
+(I may not own property in Stratford, but my precursor in the department in which I teach, our Shakespearean emerita, does).
+And I happen to study marketing in the early modern book trade, so I am keenly aware that Shakespeare sells.
+But one of my goals -- and one of the goals of this website -- is to demonstrate and deconstruct the material forms in which Shakespeare exists, and the importance and impact of the stories we choose to tell about those artifacts.
 Another goal is simply to show how amazing and fascinating early modern books and readers were -- and still are -- especially if those books and readers were not famous.

-This annotated copy of John Baret's Alvearie was not Shakespeare's beehive -- but it was the beehive of another early modern reader, who used it to learn, and to enjoy, language.
-It is a remarkable artifact -- just like the many, many, other annotated books that show signs of close and sustained engagement by early readers.
-And I am entirely, wholeheartedly committed to the metaphor of a textual "beehive" -- the inaugural post of Anchora discussed the idea that readers should "flit like the busy bee through the entire garden of literature" and I regularly urge my students to imitate those busy bees and read like Renaissance readers.
+This annotated copy of John Baret's Alvearie is, in all probability, not Shakespeare's beehive -- but it was the beehive of an early modern reader, who used it to learn, and to enjoy, language.
+It is a remarkable artifact -- just like the many, many other annotated books that show signs of close and sustained engagement by early readers.
+And I am entirely, wholeheartedly committed to the metaphor of a textual "beehive" -- the inaugural post at Anchora discussed the Renaissance commonplace that readers should "flit like the busy bee through the entire garden of literature" and I regularly urge my students to imitate those busy bees and read like Renaissance readers.

 Would I like to see a book annotated by Shakespeare?
 Of course.
 It would be fascinating to see how he read and worked.
 But I am also aware that we only desire to find Shakespeare's beehive because of the stories we have told about Shakespeare -- both factual and fictional -- which have accrued over centuries, and which have been shaped by the motivations of those telling the story.

 Koppelman and Wechsler take a moment to reflect on their work, and on their book, over the previous years, writing that it was difficult for them not to imagine that they were living in an unwritten story (Borges is the chosen author, because of his short story "Shakespeare's Memory").
-They conclude their reflection with this:
+They conclude their reflection (one that remains in the second edition) with this:

 Here are just a few links to articles written about the dictionary that I have found to be particularly useful: